 World's biggest wealth fund puts Japan's Kirin Holdings on watch list over Myanmar link

-OSLO, March 3 (Reuters) - The Norwegian central bank said on Wednesday it had put Japan's Kirin Holdings Ltd Co 2503.T on a watch list for possible exclusion from its $1.3 trillion sovereign wealth fund over the firm's ties to a business owned by Myanmar's military.
+OSLO, March 3 (Reuters) - The Norwegian central bank said on Wednesday it had put Japan's Kirin Holdings Ltd Co 2503.T on a watch list for possible exclusion from its $1.3 trillion sovereign wealth fund over the beverage giant's ties to a business owned by Myanmar's military.

 "Kirin has recently announced an intention to end this business cooperation, and the implementation of this will be followed up as a part of the observation," the central bank said in a statement.